-To test the service, go to the Android Device Manager website, sign in with your Google account, click the arrow next to the device name to select the device and Android Device Manager will show the location of that device.
+To test the service, go to the Android Device Manager website, sign in with your Google account, click the arrow next to the device name to select the device, and Android Device Manager will show that device’s location.

 Secure Your New Phone

 Another important step to keep your phone away from prying eyes and thieves is to set a password, PIN, pattern lock, or fingerprint lock.
 For both Android and iPhone we found that fingerprint locks were the quickest and most secure lock options.

 Head over to Settings > Security > Screen Lock.
 Note that some Android phones may have this nestled under the Lock Screen option in Settings.

 Head over to Settings> Touch ID & Passcode.
 Here you can set your fingerprints to unlock your iPhone for Apple Pay, iTunes, and the App Store.
 You can set up to 5 different fingerprints for use.